Saturday, February 16, 2019

 Unlike summertime, when tours run every ten minutes, the wintertime only offers tours at noon and 4pm.
 We had some time to explore the gardens/grounds beforehand.
 The layout was nice, but winter's muck and mud wasn't nice enough for pictures.
 Sorry!

-Belonging the the federal government, the estate's tours are given by National Park Service rangers.
-Tours start in the building that used to be the Bachelors Quarters--and now has a charming souvenir shop.
+Belonging the the federal government, the estate's tours are given by rangers of the National Park Service.

 Our 14-person tour group included two West Point cadets and a WP instructor.
 The elite military academy is across the river in Orange County--named for the Dutch Prince of Orange.
 Its waterside campus looks like this.